30 Best Children's Books About Dogs in 2022

 If You Give a Dog a Donut by Laura Numeroff

 If you give a dog a donut, he’ll ask for some apple juice to go with it.
 When you give him the juice, he’ll drink it all up.
 Then, before you can say “woof” . . .
 Dog is off on a backyard adventure!

 Written in the tradition of the bestselling If You Give a Mouse a Cookie, Laura Numeroff and Felicia Bond's If You Give a Dog a Donut is another winner.

 The If You Give... series is a perennial favorite among children.
-With its spare, rhythmic text and circular tale, these books are perfect for beginning readers and story time.
+With their spare, rhythmic text and circular tale, these books are perfect for beginning readers and story time.
 Sure to inspire giggles and requests to "read it again!"